NiftyLeague/nifty-fe-monorepo/apps/docs/docs/overview/nifty-dao/nftl/supply.md

 Our launch in September 2021 kicked off the [initial distribution](./distribution) of NFTL.

-[Initial supply](./distribution) was set to **450M NFTL** with no declared max supply at the time.
-However, we expected around 550M NFTL, or 1 Billion in total, to be distributed over the course of the first calendar year (through September 2022), and 250M NFTL annually for the next 2 years.
+**[Initial Supply](./distribution)** was set to **440M NFTL** with no declared Max Supply at the time.
+However, we expected around 560M NFTL, or 1 Billion in total, to be distributed over the course of the first calendar year (through September 2022), and 250M NFTL annually for the next 2 years.

-In total, [NFTL emissions](./emissions) for the first 3 years added up to **850M NFTL**.
-DEGEN NFT daily emissions end on Sept 14, 2024 - at which point no further emissions are planned unless by order of the Nifty DAO.
+In total, **[NFTL emissions](./emissions)** for the first 3 years added up to **~835M NFTL**.
+DEGEN NFT daily emissions (which accounted for the bulk of these emissions) ended on Sept 14, 2024.
+At this time no further emissions are planned unless ordered by the Nifty DAO.

-After several burn events including 7th tribe claim, raffles and mini-games, the max supply amounts to **1.25B NFTL**.
-Please check [CoinGecko](https://www.coingecko.com/en/coins/nifty-league) for accurate up-to-date information regarding circulating & total supply.
+After several burn events including 7th tribe claim, raffles and mini-games, the current **Max Supply** amounts to **1.225B NFTL**.
+Please check [CoinGecko](https://www.coingecko.com/en/coins/nifty-league) for accurate up-to-date information regarding Circulating & Total Supply.

 <div style={{ maxWidth: 500, margin: 'auto' }}>![](/img/events/big_burn.webp)</div>
 <br />